diogocsc/papoapapoFlutter/README.md

 The new online version is connected to the Papo a Papo deck on https://cardx.vercel.app

 ## Recent Changes
-v1.0.9+9 (2021-12-24)
+v1.0.10+10 (2022-01-02)
+* changed menu labels, cached cover image, popup at start when Internet connection is off. v1.0.9+9 (2021-12-24)
 * added auth0 integration and login page v1.0.8+8 (2021-12-23)